 The program supports state and local networking opportunities through its administrative role in the Mississippi Tobacco Control Network and has provided funding for developing and implementing the following program components: community coalitions and targeted interventions, a statewide youth tobacco use prevention program, statewide tobacco cessation services, a mass media campaign addressing youth tobacco use and promotion of tobacco cessation services, and surveillance and evaluation.
+The office is also engaged in a policy change initiative for the passage of a comprehensive statewide smoke-free air law.

-Of the \$20 million appropriated from the Tobacco Trust Fund, approximately one-half is available to the OTC for efforts to reduce use of tobacco products, including cessation interventions, community interventions, health communications interventions, and a surveillance and evaluation system.
-The remainder is distributed to the University of Mississippi Medical Center (UMMC) Cancer Institute, the Mary Kirkpatrick Haskell-Mary Sprayberry Public School Nurse Program, the Attorney General's Office of Alcohol and Drug Enforcement, the UMMC A Comprehensive Tobacco (ACT) Center, and the Division of Medicaid Safe Heart Health Initiative.
+Of the \$20 million appropriated from the Tobacco Trust Fund, approximately one-half is available to the Office of Tobacco Control for efforts to reduce use of tobacco products, including cessation interventions, community interventions, health communications interventions, and a surveillance and evaluation system.
+The remainder is distributed to the University of Mississippi Medical Center (UMMC) Cancer Institute, the Mary Kirkpatrick Haskell-Mary Sprayberry Public School Nurse Program, the Attorney General's Office of Alcohol and Tobacco Enforcement, the UMMC A Comprehensive Tobacco (ACT) Center, and the Division of Medicaid Safe Heart Health Initiative.